ELEVATE-Project/documents/src/docusaurus/docs/faq.md

 <details>
 <summary>Can I cancel my enrollment?</summary>

-You can cancel your enrollment up to 10 minutes before the scheduled session.
+You can cancel your enrollment if the mentor has not started the session.

 To learn more, see [Enrolling for a Session](enrolling-for-a-session.md).
 </details>